Making Tax Digital FAQs

 What is the timeline for MTD?

-This is the latest Making Tax Digital timeline, announced by HMRC on 13 July 2017: From April 2019, quarterly reporting is:
+This is the latest Making Tax Digital timeline, announced by HMRC on 12th November 2020: Quarterly reporting is now:

 - Mandatory for VAT for all VAT-registered businesses with a turnover above the VAT registration threshold (£85,000)

-- Optional for VAT-registered businesses with a turnover below the VAT registration threshold (£85,000)
+- Optional for VAT-registered businesses with a turnover below the VAT registration threshold (£85,000).
+It will become mandatory from April 2022

 What about ‘Digital Record Keeping’?